John Hickenlooper: Healthcare and abortion

 Hickenlooper expanded Medicaid and established Colorado's health insurance marketplace, Connect for Health Colorado, through the provisions of the Affordable Care Act.
 The state's uninsured rate dropped from 14.3% in 2013 to 6.5% in 2017.
 Approximately 350,000 Coloradans, about a quarter of whom are undocumented immigrants and thus ineligible for public insurance, remained without insurance coverage.
 The price of health insurance coverage continued to rise in Colorado, which has some of the highest premiums in the nation.

 Hickenlooper is pro-choice on abortion rights.
 After Roe v.
 Wade was overturned in June 2022, he said the decision "threatens not just a woman’s physical health & control over her own future, but it also threatens to put women & their doctors in jail", and that "Republicans should join Democrats today and vote to keep politics out of reproductive health care decisions."

 Immigration

-As governor, Hickenlooper signed legislation granting in-state tuition to Dreamers (DACA) and joined a lawsuit to stop the Trump administration from ending DACA.
+As governor, Hickenlooper signed legislation granting in-state tuition to Deferred Action for Childhood Arrivals (DACA) and joined a lawsuit to stop the Trump administration from ending DACA.
 During his 2019 campaign for President, Hickenlooper described the Trump administration family separation policy as ″kidnapping″ and said it would be ″crazy″ to deport 11 million undocumented immigrants.

 Hickenlooper voted against providing economic support to undocumented immigrants during the COVID-19 pandemic on February 4, 2021.

+In 2025, Hickenlooper expressed support for ICE reforms and doubt that Republicans would agree.